 - The atomic number of carbon is 6 and its electronic configuration is 2, 4.
 To attain a noble gas configuration it can - 1.
-Gain 4 electrons: But it would be difficult for nucleus to hold 4 extra electrons, and is highly energy requiring process - 2.
+Gain 4 electrons: But it would be difficult for nucleus to hold 4 extra electrons. - 2.
 Lose 4 clectrons: But it would require a large amount of energy to remove 4 electrons. - It is difficult thus for an atom of carbon to either gain or lose electrons. - Carbon attains the noble gas configuration by sharing its valence electrons, with other atoms.
-Atoms of other elements like hydrogen, oxygen, nitrogen, chlorine also show sharing of valence electrons. - Shared electrons belong to the outer shells of both atoms, which thereby achieve noble gas configuration. - Formation of H_2 , O_2 and N_2 is shown as below:
+Atoms of other elements like hydrogen, oxygen, nitrogen, chlorine also show sharing of valence electrons. - Shared electrons belong to the outer shells of both atoms, which thereby achieve noble gas configuration. - Formation of $H_2$ , $O_2$ and $N_2$ is shown as below: